OCS

 to sustainability and transparency in the supply chain:

-GRS eliminates the risks of self-claims, ensuring the authenticity of recycled content in products
+OCS eliminates the risks of self-claims, ensuring the authenticity of recycled content in products.

-GRS sets strict requirements on chemical inputs, promoting safer production practices and reducing environmental and health risks
+OCS sets strict requirements on chemical inputs, promoting safer production practices and reducing environmental and health risks.

 1. Fill the Application Form